Skip to main content

 What is the main difference between Aider and OpenHands?

-Aider focuses on runs in terminal while OpenHands highlights autonomous agent that browses the web, runs code, and uses terminal.
-Both target developer ides & agents, but their onboarding, AI depth, and pricing models feel different.
+Aider focuses on runs in terminal while OpenHands highlights full agentic loop: browses web, writes code, runs terminal commands.
+Both target ide-agents, but their onboarding, AI depth, and pricing models feel different.

 Which tool is better for speed and flow?